K-Fet/K-App/README.md

 ## Usage

-For a production environment, please check [this](./docs/QuickDeployment.md) file which explain everything :).
+For a production environment, please check [this document](./docs/QuickDeployment.md) which explain everything :).

 ## Contribute